felix-lang/fbuild/docs/introducing-fbuild.markdown

 }}}

 First, you define a simple function that converts a source file into a target file.
-Next, you create environment where you update the builders with our custom builder.
+Next, you create an environment where you update the builders with your custom builder.
 Finally, you use the environment to perform your action.
 It's not actually that bad.
 Here's the equivalent in `Fbuild`: